videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ### Run and Test

 The app is ready to create and join a meeting.
-Make sure to repalce the `sampleToken` from the VideoSDK dashboard into the `App.js`.
+Make sure to replace the `sampleToken` from the VideoSDK dashboard into the `App.js`.

 :::caution
-For this tutorial purpose we used a static token intialize and join the meeting.
-But for the production version of the app, we recommend you use an Authentication Server which will generate and pass on the token to the Client App.
+For the tutorial purpose, we used a static token to initialize and join the meeting.
+But for the production version of the app, we recommend you use an Authentication Server that will generate and pass on the token to the Client App.
 For more details checkout [how to do server setup](/react/guide/video-and-audio-calling-api-sdk/server-setup).
 :::